brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Cozumel

-Cozumel is a relaxed Caribbean island known for world-class scuba diving, reef-lined turquoise waters, and a slower pace that feels far away from the bustle of the mainland.
+Cozumel is a relaxed Caribbean island known for world-class scuba diving, reef-lined turquoise waters, and a slower pace that feels far removed from the bustle of the mainland.
 I got the ferry from Playa Del Carmen (where I saw the [Danza de los Voladores](https://youtube.com/shorts/Xhn9nOciRJU?is=vdC4rniZf-mpQvK5)) and spent a few days snorkelling, enjoying the cool breeze and walking the long beaches.
-This is where Kristian Blummenfelt recently broke the Ironman World Record, which appeared to be a source of pride with my accommodation being on Ironman Street.
+This is where Kristian Blummenfelt had recently broken the Ironman World Record, which appeared to be a source of pride with my accommodation being on Ironman Street.

 Ancient Cozumel was a site for pilgrims seeking blessings from Ixchel, the Goddess of Fertility.
 When the Spanish brought smallpox, the population fell to near zero and the island spent over a century as a hub for pirates.
 Abraham Lincoln attempted to buy it as a home for newly freed slaves, fearing having them live alongside previous owners, but Mexico refused and around that time began to resettle.
 I loved the museum in the town, which had great displays about the sea life and conservation efforts that are central to the island.